jonaslu/sider/README.md

 ## Prerequisites
 Sider currently only depends on [docker](https://www.docker.com/) for running the different supported database engines.
 You must have docker installed and on your path.

 Test it by issuing: `docker info` in  a terminal.
 If there is some output from docker you're good to go.

 ## Getting it
 `npm install -g @jonaslu/sider`

+## If you're upgrading
+Check [migrations](#Migrating) if there's anything to do.

+## Installing tab-completion
+Sider now supports tab-completion.
+Type `sider install-completion` and tab-tab away to your hearts content.

 ## Working with snapshots
 `sider snapshot add <engine-type> <snapshot-name> <path-to-snapshot>`